CorporateVault LogoCorporateVault

 The Forensic Mechanics of 1MDB: Projects Magnolia, Maximus, and Catalyze

-• The Abnormally High Fee: In a standard sovereign bond deal, a bank might charge 1% in fees.
+In a standard sovereign bond deal, a bank might charge 1% in fees.
 For 1MDB, Goldman Sachs charged a staggering 9.2% ($600 Million).
 Forensic analysts unmasked that this fee was "Risk-Adjusted" for the fact that the bank was knowingly bypassing standard due diligence.
+This was not a fee for "banking"; it was a fee for "silence."

-• The Abu Dabi Guarantee: To make the bonds attractive to investors, Goldman secured a guarantee from the Abu Dabi sovereign fund (IPIC).
-Forensic discovery unmasked that this guarantee was bought with bribes paid to IPIC officials, funded by the very bond proceeds Goldman was raising.
+To make the bonds attractive to investors, Goldman secured a guarantee from the Abu Dhabi sovereign fund (IPIC).
+Forensic discovery unmasked that this guarantee was effectively bought with bribes paid to IPIC officials, funded by the very bond proceeds Goldman was raising.
+This was a circular fraud of global proportions.

 The Jho Low Heist: From Malaysian Taxpayers to Hollywood